What is Music Together®?

 I lost my CD or songbook.
 Can I order another one?

 Currently enrolled families in a Music Together class or preschool program may order replacement or extra copies of song collection CDs or songbooks by calling (800) 728-2692 x300.
+Also, you can download for free (as an enrolled family) mp3 versions of the current song collection.

 I forgot my username and/or password, what do I do?